-NTHF congratulates Utah’s Andy Markus on his selection as the 2025 NEA Education Support Professional (ESP) of the Year.
+NTHF congratulates Washington’s Ric Calhoun on his selection as the 2026 NEA Education Support Professional (ESP) of the Year.

 Former Recipients